By Paulette Dolin

 Paulette Dolin, GCFP, Neuroplasticity & Comfort Coach (650 815 8520)

 Paulette Dolin was fortunate to have the transformative experience of providing Feldenkrais lessons to cancer survivors at Stanford Integrative Medicine to Cancer Center.
-She currently has a private practice in Northern Colorado and teaches Fun Functional Fitness and Strong Bones, Powerful Women zoom classes as well as ATM lessons.
+She currently has a private practice in Northern Colorado and teaches Fun Functional Fitness and Strong Bones, Powerful Women zoom classes as well as Awareness Through Movement lessons.